 - Two letters of recommendation from adults outside the applicant’s family.
 All recommendation letters must state how long and in what capacity they know the student; assessment of student’s character; student’s strengths and weaknesses; and their estimation of whether or not the student is likely to complete their future studies and career goals.
 If applying for the Community Service Scholarship, at least one of the letters must come from a supervisor for the service project(s).
 If applying for the Scholar Athlete Scholarship, at least one of the letters must come from a coach.

 - A resume of the applicant’s outside activities such as extracurricular organizations, service projects, community activities, apprenticeship or after-school work experience.
-If applying for the Arts scholarship, please include a small folio sample (visual arts) or video of performance art (Youtube).
+If applying for the Arts scholarship, please include a small folio sample (visual arts) or video of performance art (YouTube).
 If you are applying for the Scholar Athlete scholarship, please include all sports played whether within or outside of NCHEAC, any athletic awards such as NCHEAC all-conference, all-tournament, team awards from within a program or awards received at sports camps, from AAU, the State Games of NC, travel teams, etc. NOTE FOR 2021: Because of COVID, we understand that many extracurriculars, service projects, etc. have been unavailable to students this year.
 If possible, structure the resume by year so that the judges might be able to extrapolate from past activity level what the student might have participated in if 2020 had been a normal year.

 - An essay responding to the following prompt: Where do you see yourself in 10 years?
 What life experiences have you had that make you tend that way?
 What do you think you need to do to get there?
 (Note: often, this part of the application is the clearest reflection of the student’s personality and creativity.)